aenix-io/cozystack-website/content/en/docs/talos/configuration/talm.md

 ```
 {{% /alert %}}

-Now, create a nodes directory and collect the information from your nodes into a node specific file each:
+Now, create a nodes directory and collect the information from your nodes into a node-specific file for each node:

 ```bash
 mkdir nodes